-- Use the Joshua Trees as contrast for your night sky.
+- Use the Joshua Trees as a contrast for your night sky.
 The Joshua Trees are fascinating to look at, and they provide a great contrast to the stars and night sky, as evidenced by the photo above.
-(Editor’s Note: the above photo was shot by an amateur on our scouting trip in April 2018 – you can do the same with the right gear!)
+(Editor’s Note: the above photo was shot by an amateur on my scouting trip in April 2018 – you can do the same with the right gear!)

 In the end, don’t forget that you’re there to experience the wonder of the night sky with your own eyes.
 While your camera is shooting, be sure to admire the view for yourself.